ericnormand/playnice/README.md

 them is a chore.
 For instance, how can you set headers in the `href` of a link?

-This middleware solves the problem by looking at the file name extension of the URL.
 Let's say there is a resource at `/user/1138` that returns information about a user.
-Normally, it will use HTTP Content negotiation to determine what content-type to use.
+Normally, it will use HTTP content negotiation to determine what content-type to use.
 For this example, we assume we can return results in JSON, HTML, and XML.
 Because of the standard `Accept` header of most browsers, HTML will always be preferred.

 But in this case, we don't want HTML, we want JSON.
 We could alter the `Accept` header.
 But we can't do that in a link.
-Or we could add a new route just for JSON (`/user/1138/json`).
-But that is not scalable (3 handlers per resource?) and does not take full advantage of our content negotiation machinery.
+Or we could add a new route just for JSON (`/user/1138/json`), but that is not scalable (3 handlers per resource?) and does not take full advantage of our content negotiation machinery.
 What `wrap-fake-accept` does is to fake an `Accept` header using the filename extension of the path.